 Bicycling is my main exercise element, with weight training and walking when I can.
 January is usually pretty crummy weather and it’s hard to get outside.

 I’ve compensated for that by setting up an indoor bicycle trainer in our home office.
 I use the Zwift virtual app and ride with people all around the world.
 It’s fun.
 It makes the time on the trainer much less boring, although I do watch TED talks when I ride.
-[Wonderful 10-15 talks by talented people from around the world on a wide range of topics.
+[Wonderful 10-15 minute talks by talented people from around the world on a wide range of topics.
 It’s like listening to the favorite 15-minute lecture from the best professor in the school.]

 My anti-cancer mental program